-- (iv) During 2022 and 2021, the Group obtained proceeds from the insurance claim on lost and broken property and equipment, with a total value of Rp299 billion and Rp133 billion, respectively, and were recorded as part of "Other income net" in the consolidated statements of profit or loss and other comprehensive income.
-During 2022 and 2021, the net carrying values of those assets of Rp270 billion and Rp103 billion, respectively, were charged to the consolidated statements of profit or loss and other comprehensive income. - (v) In 2022, the estimated useful lives of Group towers were changed from 30 to 40 years.
+- (iv) During the three months period ended March 31, 2023 and 2022, the Group obtained proceeds from the insurance claim on lost and broken property and equipment, with a total value of Rp104 billion and Rp124 billion, respectively, and were recorded as part of "Other income net" in the consolidated statements of profit or loss and other comprehensive income.
+During March 31, 2023 and 2022, the net carrying values of those assets of Rp104 billion and Rp119 billion, respectively, were charged to the consolidated statements of profit or loss and other comprehensive income. - (v) In 2022, the estimated useful lives of Group towers were changed from 30 to 40 years.
 The impact of reduction in the depreciation expense for the year ended December 31, 2022 and the estimate for the year ended 2023 amounted to Rp93 billion and Rp373 billion, respectively.
-Towers are presented as part of transmission installation and equipment. - (vi) As of December 31, 2022 and 2021, the equipment units of Telkomsel with the carrying amount of Rp6 billion and Rp818 billion, respectively, to be exchanged, and therefore the equipment units were reclassified as assets held for sale in the consolidated statement of financial position.
-In 2022 and 2021, the equipment units of Telkomsel with the net carrying amount of Rp909 billion and Rp258 billion, respectively, had been exchanged with equipment units of PT ZTE Indonesia.
-There is no provision for impairment of assets held for sale as of December 31, 2022 and 2021. - (vii) In 2021, the Company decided to discontinue the use of MSAN assets and accelerate the depreciation of the MSAN assets, which have been fully depreciated in 2022.
-The impact of accelerated depreciation of MSAN assets for the year ended December 31, 2022 and 2021 amounted to Rp1,494 billion and Rp1,603 billion, respectively.
+Towers are presented as part of transmission installation and equipment. - (vi) As of March 31, 2023 and December 31, 2022, the equipment units of Telkomsel with the carrying amount of Rp6 billion, respectively, to be exchanged, and therefore the equipment units were reclassified as assets held for sale in the consolidated statement of financial position.
+As of March 31, 2023 and December 31, 2022, the equipment units of Telkomsel with the net carrying amount of Rp909 billion, respectively, had been exchanged with equipment units of PT ZTE Indonesia.
+There is no provision for impairment of assets held for sale as of March 31, 2023 and December 31, 2022. - (vii) In 2021, the Company decided to discontinue the use of MSAN assets and accelerate the depreciation of the MSAN assets, which have been fully depreciated in 2022.
+The impact of accelerated depreciation of MSAN assets for the year ended December 31, 2022 amounted to Rp1,494 billion.
 MSAN assets are presented as part of cable network. - (viii) The Group owns several pieces of land located throughout Indonesia with Right to Build ("Hak Guna Bangunan" or "HGB") for a period of 8-50 years which will expire between 2023 and 2071.
-Management believes that there will be no issue in obtaining the extension of the land rights when they expire. - (ix) As of December 31, 2022 and 2021, the Group's property and equipment excluding land rights, with net carrying amount of Rp172,112 billion and Rp161,287 billion, respectively, were insured againts fire, theft, earthquake and other specified risks, including business interruption, under blanket policies totalling Rp36,319 billion and Rp29,601 billion, HK10 million and HK8 million, SG\$373 million and SG\$360 million, and MYR54 million and MYR72 million, respectively, and first loss basis amounted to Rp2,750 billion, respectively.
-Management believes that the insurance coverage is adequate to cover potential lossess from the insured risks. - (x) As of December 31, 2022 and 2021, the percentage of completion of property under construction was approximately 55.91% and 75.63% respectively, of the total contract value, with estimated dates of completion until August 2025 and February 2025, respectively.
+Management believes that there will be no issue in obtaining the extension of the land rights when they expire. - (ix) As of March 31, 2023 and December 31, 2022, the Group's property and equipment excluding land rights, with net carrying amount of Rp170,773 billion and Rp172,112 billion, respectively, were insured againts fire, theft, earthquake and other specified risks, including business interruption, under blanket policies totalling Rp35,167 billion and Rp36,319 billion, HK10 million, SG\$373 million, and MYR72 billion and MYR54 million, respectively, and first loss basis amounted to Rp2,750 billion, respectively.
+Management believes that the insurance coverage is adequate to cover potential lossess from the insured risks. - (x) As of March 31, 2023 and December 31, 2022, the percentage of completion of property under construction was approximately 68.94% and 55.91% respectively, of the total contract value, with estimated dates of completion until December 2025 and August 2025, respectively.
 The balance of property under construction mainly consist of buildings, transmission installation and equipment, cable network, and power supply.
-Management believes that there is no impediment to the completion of the construction in progress. - (xi) As of December 31, 2022 and 2021, all assets owned by the Company have been pledged as collateral for bonds (Note 19b) while certain property and equipment of the Company's subsidiaries with gross carrying value amounting to Rp18,370 billion and Rp22,939 billion, respectively, have been pledged as collateral under lending agreements (Notes 18a and 19c).
+Management believes that there is no impediment to the completion of the construction in progress. - (xi) As of March 31, 2023 and December 31, 2022, all assets owned by the Company have been pledged as collateral for bonds (Note 19b) while certain property and equipment of the Company's subsidiaries with gross carrying value amounting to Rp18,083 billion and Rp18,370 billion, respectively, have been pledged as collateral under lending agreements (Notes 18a and 19c).